 - Ask for reviews.
 While the validity of reviews can be questioned, they are still powerful selling tools, so you want to make sure your firm has a collection of valid reviews for prospects to read.
 You might encourage satisfied clients (your brand evangelists) to post positive reviews, or to write testimonials for your website.
 The fake or negative reviews may still pop up, but they won’t have as much power when they’re outnumbered by good ones.
 Though in all instances, of course, be sure you conform to your jurisdiction’s ethics rules.

 - Own your listings.
 If don’t list yourself on review sites like Yelp and Google Reviews, other people will.
 Make sure you claim and own those accounts.
 You should also claim your profile on the top directories for lawyers, such as Avvo.

 To build a prestigious and trusted online image and attract a steady roster of clients, you must guard your name by surrounding it with a halo of impressive and positive content.
 The dark side of the Internet can affect any attorney.
 Take charge and work to slowly and steadily build an honorable personal and professional brand that no negative review can penetrate.

-Matt Spiegel is the Vice President and GM of MyCase, a cloud-based law practice management system.
+Matt Spiegel is the founder of MyCase.
 He is an attorney in San Diego and started his criminal defense practice in 2009 after working with one of San Diego’s largest consumer law firms.
 He often speaks at legal conferences regarding the ins-and-outs of running a law practice and how cloud computing technologies can benefit the profession.
-He can be reached at email@example.com and @mattspiegelesq.
+He can be reached at @mattspiegelesq.